noarchwastaken/FluffyProtect/README.md

 ## Background

-"Traditional" Telegram anti-spam bots lets new members click on a message, usually sent directly in the group it's operating in.
+"Traditional" Telegram anti-spam bots lets new members click on a message, usually sent directly in the group that it's operating in.

 But then the bot itself becomes the biggest spam: in large groups with frequent joins, those "join" messages are literally flushing actual messages away.

 Even with the verification done in private chat, the counter-intuitive experience and the "command" button in the message bar is just kind of out-of-place.

-Most importantly, those bots are mostly not self-hosted, meaning the bot owner is able to use the bot to harm the group.
+Most importantly, those bots are mostly not fully self-hosted, meaning that you must trust the person hosting the bot.

 FluffyProtect is a creative solution for this problem: It does nothing in the group itself, but rather relies on external captcha services, like Cloudflare's hCaptcha.